 When it comes to figuring out what type of SIBO you have, it is important to get tested!
 Getting the breathe test down is super simple.
 If anything, it is a bit time consuming, but 100% worth it.
 Learning about the types of SIBO can help you figure out what your next steps will be.

 Even before you get tested, you can usually figure out what type you have.
-This doesn’t get you off the hook for testing though!
+This doesn’t get you off the hook for testing, though!
 This is one of the top mistakes people make.
-However, I wanted to give a break down of the different types of SIBO, the symptoms that can occur, and possible treatment options.
+However, I wanted to break down the different types of SIBO, the symptoms that can occur, and possible treatment options.

 the 3 types of sibo